WenPai-org/wpavatar/readme.txt

 ### Found a bug in this plugin? ###

-Please submit issues here: [https://github.com/WenPai-org/wpicp-license/issues](https://github.com/WenPai-org/wpicp-license/issues), we will fix it in the next version, thank you for your feedback!
+Please submit issues here: [https://github.com/WenPai-org/wpavatar/issues](https://github.com/WenPai-org/wpavatar/issues), we will fix it in the next version, thank you for your feedback!

 == Installation ==

-Starting with WP ICP License consists of just two steps: installing and setting up the plugin.
-WP ICP License is designed to work with your site’s specific needs, so don’t forget to go through the WP ICP License configuration wizard as explained in the ‘after activation’ step!
+Starting with WPAvatar consists of just two steps: installing and setting up the plugin.
+WPAvatar is designed to work with your site’s specific needs, so don’t forget to go through the WPAvatar configuration wizard as explained in the ‘after activation’ step!

-###Install WP ICP License form within WordPress###
+###Install WPAvatar form within WordPress###

 1. Visit the plugins page within your dashboard and select ‘Add New’;
-2. Search for ‘WPICP License’;
+2. Search for ‘WPAvatar’;
-3. Activate WPICP License from your Plugins page;
+3. Activate WPAvatar from your Plugins page;
 4. Go to ‘after activation’ below.

 ###After Activate###

-1. Setting Menu: Go to ‘Setting’ => ‘ICP licensen’;
+1. Setting Menu: Go to ‘Setting’ => ‘Avatar’;
-2. Enter the correct ICP Number;
-3. Add shortcodes to footer.php or text widgets;
+2. Choose ‘yes’ or ‘no’, save;
 3. You’re done!

 == Screenshots ==